Cushychicken/cushychicken.github.io/_drafts/2021-08-23-dont-join-a-startup-fresh-out-of-college.md

 ## Early Career Engineers

 * Understand what the market salary and local cost of living is when you are considering applying for your first job.
 * Learn a bit about compound interest.
 It's super helpful to understanding why investing in the stock market and saving for retirement are so powerful during your early working years.
 Bernstein's PDF that I linked earlier is a great intro resource for that.
-I also recommend looking into the FIRE community
+I also recommend looking into the FIRE community if you'd like a more radical idea of what saving and compound interest can do for you.